Abstract

 Context & Motivation

 Current AI tooling has optimized the "inner loop" of development (local iteration: typing, building, testing), yet the "outer loop" (systemic integration: reviewing, deploying, measuring) remains manual and rate-limited.
-As noted by Addy Osmani in The AI-Native Software Engineer, individual productivity gains are hitting a systemic ceiling.
+As noted by Addy Osmani in The AI-Native Software Engineer (see local summaries: slides, transcription), individual productivity gains are hitting a systemic ceiling.
 While generative models accelerate code production, overall velocity is increasingly constrained by decision latency and the high cognitive cost of auditing "plausible but incorrect" output.

 Core Thesis